Claudio Elórtegui Raffo: Scholar career

 In 1975, he debuted as teacher of the School of Business and Economics, where he taught courses of Microeconomics, Macroeconomics and International Economics both in undergraduate and graduate programs.
 This trajectory in his curriculum allowed him to reach a position as director of the career's academic unity (June 1984–April 1990).
 After April 1990, and already with christian-democrat Patricio Aylwin as President of the Republic, he was appointed as Regional Ministerial Secretary of Finances of Valparaíso Region, serving in these position until 1994.
 Besides, during these period, he was president of the Regional Administration's Productive Development Committee, being a titular member of the Regional Preventive Commission (Antitrust law).

 From August 1994 to July 2010, Elórtegui served as Vice-rector of PUCV Administration and Finances.
 Likewise, he was an academic representative of Economics area in Valparaíso Regional Adjudication Committee for Public Criminal Defense Office (2003–2010).

+Politics

+On 18 February 2022, it was reported he joined Amarillos por Chile.